Akuli/asda/README.md

 ## Hello World!

-Make sure that you have Python 3 with pip installed.
+Make sure that you have Python 3.6 or newer with pip installed.
 Then you can download the compiler and the interpreter, and install their dependencies:

 ```
 $ git clone https://github.com/Akuli/asda
 $ cd asda
 $ python3 -m pip install --user -r requirements.txt
 ```

+**TODO:** create a Python 3.5 compatible fork of sly

 If pip can't install the `regex` module, you may need to install a package that contains more Python stuff.
 For example, on Debian-based Linux distributions